 - Learn student names.
 While not always possible in large classes, reviewing the photo roster (via Web4U) and making some attempts will go a long way (see: Not Quite 101 Ways to Learning Students' Names, U. of Virginia).

 - Begin to evaluate and acknowledge prior knowledge the students may bring to class.
-If the general level of knowledge is found to be higher or lower than expected, the class can be "fine tuned" if needed. (more examples see: Assessing Prior Knowledge, Carnegie Mellon, and Consider Students' Prior Knowledge, UW) Questions used in the "guided" introduction (see above) can be designed to help.
+If the general level of knowledge is found to be higher or lower than expected, the class can be "fine tuned" if needed. (more examples see: How to Assess Students' Prior Knowledge, Carnegie Mellon) Questions used in the "guided" introduction (see above) can be designed to help.
 Additional strategies include:

 - Straw Poll: use it to ask students some general questions regarding their familiarity with the content.
 They respond with a "thumbs up" or "thumbs down", indicating their familiarity, or lack thereof.
 This can be integrated with a presentation and allow for anonymity via the use of clickers (see the CIIA's Clickers info page and online video module, Using Clickers in the College Classroom).